MrSwitch/hello.js/README.md

 Scopes are tightly coupled with API requests.
 Unauthorized error response from an endpoint will occur if the scope privileges have not been granted.
 Use the [hello.api reference table](http://adodson.com/hello.js/#helloapi) to explore the API and scopes.

 It's considered good practice to limit the use of scopes.
-The more unnessary privileges you ask for the more likely users are going to drop off.
+The more unnecessary privileges you ask for the more likely users are going to drop off.
 If your app has many different sections, consider re-authorizing the user with different privileges as they go.

 HelloJS modules standardises popular scope names.
 However you can always use proprietary scopes, e.g. to access google spreadsheets: `hello('google').login({scope: 'https://spreadsheets.google.com/feeds'});`